Here is the original email message I received from Travis:

 We did some work to clear his anxiety and old stories.
 Seems like there is something more, maybe something new surfacing here, we are not finished with it.

 Still feeling stuck again this week.
 This is normal and not unusual after making such a great leap forward a few sessions ago.
 It is natural to reach such a plateau.
 Old thinking patterns have a tendency to want to reclaim the self.
 This is an important moment in many people’s therapy or any transformation process.
 Some people will begin to tell themselves this means they have not made progress, or it was not real.
-This is a false assumption.
+This often happens when people are expanding to new limits, having greater success than they are used to.
 A period of integration is necessary before we can move forward again.
 Other aspects will also emerge now that need to be worked with and integrated.
 Deep changes are happening, though more needs to be done.
+What old messages are being held that are not allowing him to move forward?

 In this session we continued exploring using somatic, deep focus work.
 We worked with the energy around not calling his agent, procrastination, similar to not confronting his boss last year in a long, drawn out negative job experience.
 He regrets that he did not leave that job earlier.